Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/category_mapping.md

 `tag.<tagName>.contains(<value>)`

-Sample to categorize APIs having a tag name API_TYPE with a value containing API: `tag.API_TYPE.contains(API)`
+Sample to categorize APIs having a tag name API_TYPE with a value containing API: `tag.API_TYPE.contains("API")`

-Sample to categorize APIs having a tag name API_TYPE with a value not containing API: `tag.API_TYPE.contains(API) == false`
+Sample to categorize APIs having a tag name API_TYPE with a value not containing API: `tag.API_TYPE.contains("API") == false`

 ### Categorize using MatchRegEx